solvespace/solvespace/README.md

 You will need the usual build tools, CMake, zlib, libpng, cairo, freetype.
-To build the GUI, you will need fontconfig, gtkmm 3.0 (version 3.16 or later) for GTK, or QT6 for the newer QT interface, pangomm 1.4, OpenGL and OpenGL GLU, and optionally, the Space Navigator client library.
+To build the GUI, you will need fontconfig, gtkmm 3.0 (version 3.16 or later) for GTK, or QT6 for the newer QT interface, pangomm 1.4, OpenGL and OpenGL GLU, and optionally the Space Navigator client library.

 On a Debian derivative (e.g. Ubuntu) these can be installed with: